ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 `L2StandardERC20 deployed to: 0x5CFE8703A62E3a80ab7233263C074698b722d48b`

+For testing your token, see [tutorial on depositing and withdrawing between L1 and L2](../l1-l2-deposit-withdrawal/README.md).

 # Deploying a Custom Token

 When the `L2StandardERC20` implementation does not satisfy your requirements, we can consider allowing a custom implemetation.
 See this [tutorial on getting a custom token implemented and deployed](../standard-bridge-custom-token/README.md) to Optimistic Ethereum.